Bill Vinten GTC University Awards 2017 shortlisted films

 Another judge, Ali Moore, says of the drama A Place for Everything: “This film is very polished and very well produced.
 The camera work is really good and perfect for the script.”
 With the students having access to Ultra Primes and an ALEXA, Ali added: “Well done for not wasting the opportunity to use some of the best kit around.”

 There’s a slow build-up to a murder in To The Bone; some great aerials and camera movement in Speyside; an interesting dance routine in Anemoi; while The Deserters uses different lighting throughout the day to enhance the look of the film from dawn to fireside scenes at night.

-There are 11 films shortlisted, coming from eight different universities and with two films scoring exactly the same number of points.
-The results will be announced at the Award presentation ceremony, sponsored by Vinten, held at the University of Portsmouth on Thursday 19 October.
-Which film do you think should win?
+There were 11 films shortlisted, coming from eight different universities and with two films scoring exactly the same number of points.
+The winners were announced at the Award presentation ceremony, sponsored by Vinten, held at the University of Portsmouth on Thursday 19 October.

 The 2017 shortlisted films